JODI SiegeL (SHE, HER, HERS)

 Director of Transgender Rights Initiative

-Chriss serves as an Attorney ad Litem for the Eighth Judicial Circuit's registry for dependent children with special needs.
-She is a member of The Florida Bar, the U.S. Northern, Middle, and Southern District Courts of Florida, and the U.S. Court of Appeals for the Eleventh Circuit.
-Chriss is a member of the National LGBTQ+ Bar, a member of the Executive Council of the Public Interest Law Section (PILS) of the Florida Bar, as well as the PILS Children's Rights Committee and the Advocacy Committee, and was appointed to the Florida Bar's Standing Committee on Diversity and Inclusion.
-Chriss is a recipient of the National LGBTQ+ Bar Association's 2022 Award 40 Best LGBTQ+ Lawyers Under 40, and was awarded the 2021 “Voice for Equality Award” by statewide LGBTQ+ advocacy group Equality Florida.
+Chriss is a member of The Florida Bar, the U.S. Northern, Middle, and Southern District Courts of Florida, and the U.S. Court of Appeals for the Eleventh Circuit.
+She is also a member of the National LGBTQ+ Bar, and a member of the Executive Council of the Public Interest Law Section (PILS) of the Florida Bar.

 CHELSEA DUNN (SHE, HER, HERS)